Biking and Hiking New Zealand - 06 East Cape

 Mōrere is a lightly populated region in New Zealand, known for the Morere Hot Springs and the Morere Springs Scenic Reserve, which features trails through a habitat of nikau palms.
 Located in the Hawkes Bay area on the North Island, it offers self-contained accommodation at the Morere Hot Springs Lodge.

-The booking for the next four days of the Lake Waikeremona Track was successful.
-I'm looking forward to it.
-114.6 km in six hours and 20 minutes today.
-The way up to Lake Waikeremona was a bit tiring on unpaved roads.
-Weather fantastic.
+The booking for the next four days on the Lake Waikaremoana Track was successful, which I was very glad about.
+I’m really looking forward to it.
+Today: 114.6 km in 6 hours 20 minutes.
+The climb up toward Lake Waikaremoana was a bit tiring on the unpaved road, but the weather was fantastic.

 Wairoa